Planning to visit Dwarkadhish temple? Check out our Dwarka Somnath Tour.

 Some of the temples near Dwarkadhish temple are:

 Shri Nageshwar Temple – The Nageshwar Temple (Nagnath Temple) is 12 km away from the Dwarkadhish Temple.
 It is an important Shaivite pilgrimage site.
 This is because it is one of the 12 Jyotirlingas of Lord Shiva.
 The temple is unique as the Shiva Lingam faces south and the Nandi faces east.
+5 of the 12 divine jyotirlingas are in Maharashtra.

 The Rukmini Mandir – It is 2 km away from The Dwarkadhish Temple.
 The Temple is for Devi Rukmini, wife of Lord Krishna.
 The idol of Devi Rukmini has “Chaturbhuj” or four hands.
 Further, each hand holds a Shanka, Chakra, Gada, and the Padma.
 This is so because Devi Rukmini was a reincarnation of Goddess Mahalakshmi.